WardLT/play-by-post-helper/docs/development.md

 ### Status Checker

 We use Slack's events API to provide a simple status-check in.
-It is registered using Slack's event API classes in `server.py`.
+It is registered using Slack's event API classes in `create_app`.